nextleap-project/countermitm/source/new.rst

 they can also drop the "vg-member-added" message that was meant to replace a compromised key.

-Therefor an key update due to key compromise requires a confirmation by all other members of the group, that they received the update.
+Therefore an key update due to key compromise requires a confirmation by all other members of the group, that they received the update.